 The first step to configure the multichannel NCO is to program the FTWs.
-The AD6688 memory map has a FTW index register for each DDC.
+The AD9208 memory map has an FTW index register for each DDC.
 This index determines which NCO channel receives the FTW from the register map.
-The following sequence describes the method for programming the FTWs.
+The following sequence describes the method for programming the FTWs:

-- Write the FTW index register with the desired DDC channel. - 2.
+- 1. Write the FTW index register with the desired DDC channel. - 2.
 Write the FTW with the desired value.
 This value is applied to the NCO channel index mentioned in Step 1. - 3.
 Repeat Step 1 and Step 2 for other NCO channels.

 After setting the FTWs, the user must then select an active NCO channel.
-This selection can be done either through the SPI registers or through the external GPIO pins.
-The following sequence describes the method for selecting the active NCO channel using SPI.
+This selection can be performed either through the SPI registers or through the external GPIO pins.
+The following sequence describes the method for selecting the active NCO channel using the SPI:

-- 1. Set the NCO channel selection mode (Bits[7:4]) in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374 to 0x0 to enable SPI selection. - 2.
-Choose the active NCO channel (Bits[3:0]) in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374.
+- Set the NCO channel select mode bits (Bits[7:4] in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374) to 0x0 to enable SPI selection. - Choose the active NCO channel using Bits[3:0] in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374.

-The following sequence describes the method for selecting the active NCO channel using GPIO CMOS pins.
+The following sequence describes the method for selecting the active NCO channel using the GPIO CMOS pins:

-- 1. Set NCO channel selection mode (Bits[7:4]) in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374 to a nonzero value to enable GPIO pin selection. - 2.
-Configure the GPIO pins as NCO channel selection inputs by writing to Register 0x0040, Register 0x0041, and Register 0x0042. - NCO switching is done by externally controlling the GPIO CMOS pins.
+- 1. Set the NCO channel select mode bits (Bits[7:4] in Register 0x0314, Register 0x0334, Register 0x0354, and Register 0x0374) to a nonzero value to enable GPIO pin selection. - 2.
+Configure the GPIO pins as NCO channel selection inputs by writing to Register 0x0040, Register 0x0041, and Register 0x0042. - 3.
+NCO switching is performed by externally controlling the GPIO CMOS pins.